 What the Federal Courts Said About President Trump’s Refugee and Muslim Ban 2.0

-On March 6, 2017, President Trump signed an executive order (EO), “Protecting the Nation from Foreign Terrorist Entry into the United States,” which replaces his substantially similar EO of January 27, 2017.
+On March 6, 2017, President Donald Trump signed an executive order (EO), “Protecting the Nation from Foreign Terrorist Entry into the United States,” which replaces his substantially similar and identically titled EO of January 27, 2017.
 Implementation of the Jan.
-27 EO had been largely blocked by federal courts around the country, and it continues to be subject to numerous legal challenges.
+27 EO had been largely blocked by federal courts around the country.

-The EO that Trump signed on March 6 was scheduled to take effect on March 16, 2017, and, on that date, rescind and replace the Jan.
-27 EO.
-The information in this document is current as of its publication date and will be updated as new developments affect implementation of the Mar.
+The EO that Trump signed on March 6 was supposed to go into effect on March 16, 2017, but it was largely blocked as a result of legal challenges summarized below.
+The Jan.
+27 EO was rescinded by the Mar.
+6 EO, effective Mar.
+16. The information in this document is current as of its publication date and will be updated as new developments affect implementation of the Mar.
 6 EO.

 ♦ ♦ ♦